McDonald Fellowships 2023 Fully Funded

 Candidates must also be in one of the following situations:

-• Working or studying in a low- or middle-income country (all countries with a low, lower middle or upper middle income as defined by the World Bank) at the time of nomination
+• Working or studying in a low- or middle-income country (all countries with a low, lower middle or upper middle income as defined by the World Bank) at the time of application.

-• Working or studying in another country on a project which started within the six months prior to nomination
+• Working or studying in another country on a project which started within the six months prior to application.

-• Studying in another country on a project supported by an MS International Federation grant
+• Studying in another country on a Du Pré grant project supported MSIF.

 Candidates are expected to return to their own countries at the end of the study period where they will contribute to advancing care and research in MS.

-The fellowship may also be used as a supplement for work related to MS by a candidate who has been accepted for training in a recognized institute (within the six months prior to nomination) but who doesn’t have enough money to cover the total cost.
+The McDonald fellowships may also be used to part fund a PhD programme, where the candidate has already been accepted for the PhD programme in a recognised institute (within the six months prior to application) but who doesn’t have enough funding to cover the total cost.

-For more information, including assistance with identifying possible host institutions, please contact our research team using the contact us form, selecting “Research grants and awards”.
+For more information please contact our research team using the contact us form, selecting “Research grants and awards”.

 Please follow the following application instructions to apply for McDonald Fellowships:

-4. Ask referees to submit reference letters to research@msif.org before the deadline
+6. Applicant asks the three referees to send their reference letters to research@msif.org before the 30 June deadline.

 McDonald Fellowships FAQs